PA to Singapore Food Agency director-general charged with leaking statement on school closures

 SINGAPORE: The personal assistant to the director-general of the Singapore Food Agency (SFA) was charged on Wednesday (Apr 21) under the Official Secrets Act (OSA) with leaking an unreleased statement about school closures during the COVID-19 "circuit breaker" last year.

 The personal assistant, Noorain Jubli, 38, was charged with two counts of wrongful communication of information.
-Her husband Khairul Annuar Zakaria, 39, was also handed two charges of the same offence.
+Her husband Khairul Annuar Zakaria, 39, was also given two charges under the OSA for wrongful communication and soliciting information.

 Noorain had access to the SFA director-general's inbox, which had emails containing confidential information on the management of COVID-19 in Singapore, said the charge sheet.